adamparker75/Lumley-U16s/README.md

 Firefox - 75.0 (64 bit)

 The website worked well on all of these browsers.
 All navigation links worked, the social links in the footer worked.
-All of the reuired elements in the contact form worked correctly as did the popovers on the players names.
+All of the required elements in the contact form worked correctly as did the popovers on the players names.

 **I also tested the website on a number of devices as listed below.**